 As you shop around, it’s important to consider all the features each account has to offer, not just a few.

-For example, some other online bank accounts offer cash back rewards, ATM fee reimbursements and even checking accounts that offer interest in addition to their savings accounts.
+For example, some online bank accounts offer cash back rewards, ATM fee reimbursements and even checking accounts that offer interest in addition to their savings accounts.

 Take your time to research the best checking accounts to make sure you get the best one for you.